ilkebaydar/Basic-Turn-based-Battle-Game/README.md

   - **Sword** ( Deals 60 damage by default.
 Each attack reduces damage by 5 until it reaches 30)
   - **Dagger** (Deals 30 damage with a 50% chance to hit twice.)

-The goal is to defeat the enemy before being defeated.
+- The goal is to defeat the enemy before being defeated.

+## Relationships between classes
+- Player is an abstract class (has pure virtual defend()).
+- ArmoredPlayer and HealerPlayer inherit from Player.
+- Weapon is an abstract class.
+- Sword and Dagger inherit from Weapon.
+- Enemy is a simple class.
+-
+Game holds:
+an ArmoredPlayer,
+a HealerPlayer,
+and an Enemy.

+**Key Points**
+- Weapon and Player are abstract base classes.
+- Sword, Dagger, ArmoredPlayer, and HealerPlayer are concrete classes.
+- Game owns players and enemy.

+Dependency between classes:
+- Player uses Weapon.
+- Weapon attacks Enemy.
+- Game manages the flow.

 ---

 ## How to Play
  Follow the prompts: